collective/collective.recipe.filestorage/collective/recipe/filestorage/README.txt

 zeo-shared-blob-dir
     Boolean that should be 'on' if the blob dir is being shared by the ZEO server and client.
-Defaults to 'on'.
+Defaults to 'on'. replicate-to
+    Interface and port to listen to for ZRS connection replicate-from
+    Interface and port to connect to to receive ZRS replication updates keep-alive-delay
+    ZRS setting to ensure replication connection is maintained

 Example usage
 =============